alfonsograziano/node-code-sandbox-mcp/README.md

 7. If your code saves any files in the current directory, these files will be returned automatically.
    - Images (e.g., PNG, JPEG) are returned as `image` content.
    - Other files (e.g., `.txt`, `.json`) are returned as `resource` content.
+   - Note: the file saving feature is currently available only in the ephemeral tool.

 > **Tip:** To get files back, simply save them during your script execution.